Substance use disorder: Therapy

 Therapists often classify people with chemical dependencies as either interested or not interested in changing.
 About 11% of Americans with substance use disorder seek treatment, and 40–60% of those people relapse within a year.
 Treatments usually involve planning for specific ways to avoid the addictive stimulus, and therapeutic interventions intended to help a client learn healthier ways to find satisfaction.
 Clinical leaders in recent years have attempted to tailor intervention approaches to specific influences that affect addictive behavior, using therapeutic interviews in an effort to discover factors that led a person to embrace unhealthy, addictive sources of pleasure or relief from pain.

 From the applied behavior analysis literature and the behavioral psychology literature, several evidence-based intervention programs have emerged, such as behavioral marital therapy, community reinforcement approach, cue exposure therapy, and contingency management strategies.
 In addition, the same author suggests that social skills training adjunctive to inpatient treatment of alcohol dependence is probably efficacious.

 Medication

 Medication-assisted treatment (MAT) refers to the combination of behavioral interventions and medications to treat substance use disorders.
 Certain medications can be useful in treating severe substance use disorders.
 In the United States five medications are approved to treat alcohol and opioid use disorders.
-There are no approved medications for cocaine, methamphetamine, or other substance use disorders as of 2002.
+There are no approved medications for cocaine, methamphetamine.

 Medications, such as methadone and disulfiram, can be used as part of broader treatment plans to help a patient function comfortably without illicit opioids or alcohol.
 Medications can be used in treatment to lessen withdrawal symptoms.
-Evidence has demonstrated the efficacy of MAT at reducing illicit drug use and overdose deaths, improving retention in treatment, and reducing HIV transmission.
+Evidence has demonstrated the efficacy of medication-assisted treatment at reducing illicit drug use and overdose deaths, improving retention in treatment, and reducing HIV transmission.

+Potential vaccines for addiction to substances

+Vaccines for addiction have been investigated as a possibility since the early 2000s.
+The general theory of a vaccine intended to "immunize" against drug addiction or other substance abuse is that it would condition the immune system to attack and consume or otherwise disable the molecules of such substances that cause a reaction in the brain, thus preventing the addict from being able to realize the effect of the drug.
+Examples of addictive substances that have been floated as targets for such treatment include nicotine and opioids.
+Vaccines have been identified as potentially being more effective than other anti-addiction treatments, due to "the long duration of action, the certainty of administration and a potential reduction of toxicity to important organs".

+Specific addiction vaccines in development include: